 Goals for VCT may include:

 Pitch: how high or low your voice sounds

 Resonance: quality of your speech

 Nonverbal sounds: coughing or laughing

-What types of training are available for VCT?
+What type of training is available for VCT?

 We tailor your training to suit your needs.
 We offer services in English and Spanish.
-You can choose individual sessions for a more customized training or you can choose a group that suits your needs.
-Currently, we offer groups for Voice Feminization, Voice Masculinization, and Voice Neutralization.
+You can choose a package for individual sessions for a more customized training or you can choose a group class that suits your needs.